-Article Support 58(2d) SMEs will have access to the Sandboxes free of charge without prejudice to exceptional costs 58(2g) Procedures, processes and administrative requirements for application, selection, participation and exiting the AI regulatory sandbox will be simple, easily intelligible, and clearly communicated in order to facilitate the participation of SMEs 58(3) SMEs will be directed to pre-deployment services including guidance on the implementation of the AI Act and services such as assistance with documentation, certification testing and experimentation facilities, European Digital Innovation Hubs and centres of excellence 62(1a) SMEs will have priority access to Sandboxes
+Article Support 58(2d) SMEs will have access to the Sandboxes free of charge without prejudice to exceptional costs 58(2g) Procedures, processes and administrative requirements for application, selection, participation and exiting the AI regulatory sandbox will be simple, easily intelligible, and clearly communicated in order to facilitate the participation of SMEs 58(3) SMEs will be directed to pre-deployment services including guidance on the implementation of the AI Act and services such as assistance with documentation, certification testing and experimentation facilities, European Digital Innovation Hubs and centres of excellence 62(1a) SMEs will have priority access to Sandboxes https://eur-lex.europa.eu/LexUriServ/LexUriServ.do?uri=OJ:L:2003:124:0036:0041:en:PDF - SME is defined as follows: Medium Enterprise: 250 staff or less, annual turnover of €50 million or less, and / or annual balance sheet of €43 million or less Small Enterprise: 50 staff or less, annual turnover and/or annual balance sheet of €10 million or less Micro Enterprise: 10 staff or less, annual turnover and/or annual balance sheet of €2 million or less

-Technical Documentation and Administration Article Support 11 SMEs may provide a simplified version of the technical documentation which is required for HRAI systems before they are placed on the market.
+Technica Technical Documentation and Administration Article Support 11 SMEs may provide a simplified version of the technical documentation which is required for HRAI systems before they are placed on the market.
 The Commission will establish a simplified technical documentation form targeted at small and micro-enterprises.
-Simplified forms will be accepted for the purposes of conformity assessments 62(3a) Al Office will provide standardised templates for documents required under the Al Act 62(3b) Al Office will develop and maintain a single information platform providing easy to use information in relation to the Al Act 62(3c) Al Office will organise public information campaigns to raise awareness about the obligations arising from the Al Act
+Simplified forms will be accepted for the purposes of conformity assessments 62(3a) AI Office will provide standardised templates for documents required under the AI Act 62(3b) AI Office will develop and maintain a single information platform providing easy to use information in relation to the AI Act 62(3c) AI Office will organise public information campaigns to raise awareness about the obligations arising from the AI Act